spacecowboy/NoNonsense-FilePicker/README.md

 The library includes an implementation that allows the user to pick files from the SD-card.
 But the picker could easily be extended to get its file listings from another source, such as Dropbox, FTP, SSH and so on.
-The sample app includes an implementation which browses your Dropbox.
+The sample app includes implementations which browses your Dropbox and a Linux mirror FTP-server.

 By inheriting from an Activity, the picker is able to be rendered as full screen on small screens and as a dialog on large screens.
 It does